anderswood/stash-tracker/README.md

 # Stash Tracker
 Stash Tracker allows the user to record backcountry skiing routes using polygons and polylines with the Google Maps API.
 The user can toggle between different saved stashes to display them on the map.

-I built the app as a personal project over 2 weeks.
-I collaborated with Winter Wildlandsd Alliance [(WWA)](https://winterwildlands.org/) to help solve one of the organization's challenges: collecting details about

 # Project Status
 This project is currently in development (as of 6/5/17).